Fine Tuning Connectivity While Traveling

 You can access free speed tests through sites or apps like Speedtest.net.

-You may get lucky at this step and find an option without further enhancement works great - and you can quit trying to optimize things further.
-At least for now.
+You may get lucky at this step and find a mobile internet option without further fine tuning works great.
 Consider that things can change drastically throughout the day, or on weekends, as the number of people online changes.

 For more on Testing and Understanding Your Mobile Internet Speeds: